kaapstorm/pregnant_justice/src/03_pain_in_the_gut.rst

 "No?"

-"What about the kind of things that a man would be too embarrassed to tell his G.P., like, accidents involving anal play?"
+"What about the kind of things that a man would be too embarrassed to tell his doctor, like, accidents involving anal play?"

 "What?"

 "Did something accidentally end up inside your but?"

+Herman laughed.
 "No."

 "Maybe that night when you had a few whiskies?"

-"Uh, they're not those kinds of friends."
+"Uh, they're not that kind of friends."

 "The reason I ask is that, you know, stethoscopes aren't perfect diagnostic tools, it's that something inside your abdoment has a